distributethe6ix/70DaysOfServiceMesh/70DaysExercises/04-Traffic Engineering Basics.md

 > *Let's test out traffic routing, and shifting*

 ### Reviewing Key Traffic Management Concepts
-Welcome to Day 4 :smile:
+Welcome to Day 4 :smile:!!!
-sfdsfsdf

-fdsfsd

 In future days of #70DaysofServiceMesh, we'll dig into specific traffic routing resources and how their used.
 I'm going to review some of these concepts very briefly and come back and revisit these in detail.